About the attention economy in retail:

 — Mike Anthony - Shopper Marketing Expert

 But instead of seducing you, the vast array of brightly packaged consumer goods can overwhelm you.
 And you have become accustomed to seeing predictable, one-dimensional, and generic in-store marketing techniques, especially when combined with excessive branding.
-To stand out, in-store campaigns should offer you original product display, add convenience, value, or entertainment, but above all, visual suprise with subtle branding.
+To stand out, in-store campaigns should offer you original product display, add convenience, value, or entertainment, but above all, visual surprise with subtle branding.
 By surprising you during your visit, in-store campaigns can catch your attention, and increase the likelihood of purchase.

 The battle for attention is a zero-sum game